ivandfx/DFXWinTweaks/README.md

 Made for Windows 10 and Windows 11 (some options are only supported by Windows 10)**

+WARNING: I do NOT take responsibility for what may happen to your system!

 |Latest|Info|Coming soon|Info|
 |---|---|---|---|
 |**Latest Release**|1.7.2|**Next Release**|1.8.0|